Panorama-of-Oia-in-Santorini-Greece-on-Hannah-trip

 Tips for Renting a Car in Europe

-• Know the local rules: Most European countries drive on the right-hand side, except for the UK, Ireland, Cyprus, and Malta, where you’ll drive on the left.
-Some countries also have unique road signs or rules, so it’s worth doing a quick check before you go.
+• Know the local rules: Most countries drive on the right, except the UK, Ireland, Cyprus, and Malta.
+Road signs and driving laws can vary, so do a quick check before you go.

 • Practice defensive driving: In parts of Europe, especially in the south, driving can feel fast-paced and a little unpredictable.
 Make sure you stay alert and keep a safe following distance.